 Evaluating Your Sinuses: History and Exam

 The sinuses are hollow areas formed by the bones of the face.
 They help keep the nasal passages moist and free of dust and germs.
 If you have a sinus problem, you may need an evaluation.
-This helps a doctor find out what is causing the problem.
-It is most often done by an otolaryngologist.
-This is a doctor who specializes in diagnosing and treating ear, nose, and throat problems.
+This helps a healthcare provider find out what is causing the problem.
+It is most often done by an ear, nose, and throat doctor (ENT or otolaryngologist).

 You will be asked about your health history.
 Explain your symptoms.
-Tell your doctor how long you have had the symptoms and what treatments you have used.
-Tell your doctor what makes the symptoms get better and what makes them get worse.
+Tell your healthcare provider how long you have had the symptoms and what treatments you have used.
+Tell your provider what makes the symptoms get better and what makes them get worse.
 Mention other health problems you have.
 Mention if you take medicines.
 These can include herbs or other supplements.
 You may be asked about signs of common problems of the sinuses.
 These can include:

 Signs of a sinus infection.
-These can include chronic yellow or greenish drainage and a decreased sense of smell.
+These can include long-term (chronic) yellow or greenish drainage and a decreased sense of smell.

 Signs of nasal allergies.
 These can include sneezing, and red or itchy eyes or nose.